 - Firstly, soak the seeds in water for at least an hour to enhance germination.

-- Choose a location receiving plenty of direct sunlight, and the soil should be light loamy with a proper drainage system.
+- Choose a location with plenty of direct sunlight and light loamy soil with a proper drainage system.

 - Remove all the weeds from the ground to prevent Apple’s seedlings from fighting for nutrients with the weeds.

-- If you plan to grow more seeds of Apple, place one seed per furrow and maintain a distance of 12 inches between the seeds.
+- If you plan to grow more seeds, place one seed per furrow and maintain a distance of 12 inches between the seeds.

-- Lastly, cover the seeds with an inch of sand to protect them from frost in cold weather, as the germination period can extend up to 3 to 4 months.
+- Lastly, cover the seeds with an inch of sand to protect them from frost in cold weather, as the germination period can extend up to 3-4 months.

 - Water the seeds as soon as you plant them in the soil.
 Later maintain a regular interval for watering and once a week for the dry region.

 The planting of Apple seeds is for the ones with patience, as the trees take at least four years to attain a height of 4 feet.